ABOUT LASER EYE SURGERY IN NEW YORK CITY

 At Belmont Eye Center in New York, Sandra Belmont, MD, FACS, hears many questions about LASIK laser eye surgery.
-To help you gather some preliminary information about the vision correction procedure, here are five frequently asked questions from her New York City LASIK patients.
+To learn more about the popular laser vision correction procedure, here are some frequently asked questions from Dr. Belmont's New York City LASIK patients.

 Why should I choose Belmont Eye Center?

-Belmont Eye Center is a premier ophthalmology practice serving individuals seeking LASIK in New York City.
+Belmont Eye Center is a premier ophthalmology practice serving individuals seeking LASIK eye surgery in NYC.
 Dr. Sandra Belmont is a LASIK and PRK pioneer who has held numerous prestigious positions in her field.
 She has a stellar reputation as a leading ophthalmologist and eye surgeon.
 Known as a “Doctors’ Doctor,” Dr. Belmont is the eye surgeon many top doctors choose when undergoing laser vision correction.